-In Living Large in a Tiny House, Kerri Fivecoat-Campbell had been subconsciously trying to live up to this American Dream when circumstances forced her and her husband into a 480-square foot house in the woods.
+In Living Large in Our Little House (Reader's Digest, 2016), Kerri Fivecoat-Campbell had been subconsciously trying to live up to this American Dream when circumstances forced her and her husband into a 480-square foot house in the woods.
 What was supposed to be a writing cabin and guest house became their full-time abode and they quickly discovered that they had serendipitously discovered a better way of life.

 Data aren’t readily available on how many people are living in tiny homes in the United States.
 Home-ownership data are typically collected by the mortgage industry, and since real estate experts say 68 percent of tiny home dwellers don’t have a mortgage, data are difficult to find.
 However, the national Association of REALTORS estimates that little homes under 1,000 square feet make up about 1 percent of the market.

 If so many people are interested in the idea of little house living, why aren’t there more folks living that dream?
 A primary factor is that many people don’t believe they can give up their large homes (and all their stuff) and still be happy.
 Dale and I didn’t think we could, until we did.
 But the movement is also held back in part due to building codes on minimum square footage, and requirements for permanent water, sewer, and electrical sources.